Hans5958/Official-2019-Black-MIDI-Mega-Comparison/README.md

 ***You are responsible for checking to make sure that your runs have been entered into the MIDIs you've participated in because with so many runs, I sometimes make mistakes (I'm still clumsy even though I'm a fox spirit.)***

+### Previews

-Preview 1: The Title Card - https://www.youtube.com/watch?v=kEXCB0ljPnw
+Preview 1: The Title Card - https://www.youtube.com/watch?v=kEXCB0ljPnw <br>
+Preview 2: The Graph - Coming soon! <br>
+Preview 3: The Wrath of 9KX2 - Maybe...

+### Timestamps

+0:00 - Start of Video / Tau <br>
+2:41 - Tau 1st Crash <br>
+Will be finished later...

 ---
 ## 2019 Mega Comparison